 - Free access to MoneyPass ATM network

-- Can reload card with money from a linked bank account if you choose
+- Ability to reload card with a linked bank account

-You can use the Venmo debit card to make purchases at any business or website that accepts Mastercard, as long as the merchant is in the United States, Puerto Rico or an American territory.
+You can use the Venmo Debit Card to make purchases at any business or website within the U.S. that accepts Mastercard.
 It has the technology you’d expect to find in a debit card, including an EMV chip and the ability to make contactless payments.

 Need cash?
-You can hit up any of the 32,000 MoneyPass ATMs for free with your Venmo debit card.
+You can hit up any MoneyPass ATM (available in the U.S. and Puerto Rico) for free with your Venmo debit card.
 For a fee, customers can get cash from any ATM with the Mastercard, Pulse or Cirrus mark.
 You can also get cash back at some merchants.